What does this measure?

 How do we compare to similar counties?

-Middlesex, MA had 78 admissions per 10,000 residents, about 57% less than Essex's rate and little changed since 2008.
-Essex's admission rate for heroin, 67, was far higher than in Middlesex (39) as was its admission rate for alcohol, 46 in Essex compared to 28 in Middlesex.
+Middlesex, MA had 59 admissions per 10,000 residents, about 32% less than Essex's rate and a decline since 2008.
+Essex's admission rate for heroin, 35, was higher than in Middlesex (24).
 Comparable data was not available for Lake, IL and Westchester, NY.

 Notes about the data

-The state did not disclose admissions data for some cities/towns and for some substance categories with low numbers, for confidentiality reasons.
-CGR aggregated local data to produce totals for counties, but the suppression of some small localities or substance categories means that county-level admissions by substance do not sum exactly to total county admissions.
+The state did not disclose admissions data for cities/towns and for some substance categories with low numbers, for confidentiality reasons.
+CGR aggregated local data in prior years to produce totals for counties, but the suppression of some small localities or substance categories means that county-level admissions by substance do not sum exactly to total county admissions.
 National data were not available.